Charca/react-lab/README.md

 ### Exercises

 - [Complete the Flux Tutorial](https://facebook.github.io/flux/docs/todo-list.html#content) and build your first TODO App using React and Flux
-- Refactor the mail app you built in the previous chapter with the Flux architecture.
+- Refactor the Mail App you built in the previous chapter with the Flux architecture.
 Include at least one store and one action (for example, filtering the results using the "Enter keyboards" search box).

 ## Routing